sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 1. Create a subdirectory called 'patches' within the directory of your overlay
 2. Copy and paste the `base/prometheus/prometheus.ConfigMap.yaml` file to the new [patches subdirectory](intro.md#patches-directory)
-2. In the copied file, add the lines highlighted [here](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@v4.3.1/-/blob/base/prometheus/prometheus.ConfigMap.yaml?L262-264).
+2. In the copied file, include the lines highlighted [here](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@v4.3.1/-/blob/base/prometheus/prometheus.ConfigMap.yaml?L262-264).
 3. Replace [ns-sourcegraph](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@v4.3.1/-/blob/base/prometheus/prometheus.ConfigMap.yaml?L263) with your namespace
 4. Include the following in your overlay: